Manifest Modular Invariance in the Near-Critical Ising Model: Introduction

-Here are a few comments some related work.
-In \cite{DiFrancesco:1987ez} there is a computation of correlation function on the torus, and in the Ashkin-Teller model in \cite{Saleur:1987tn}.
+Here are a few comments on related work.
+In \cite{DiFrancesco:1987ez} there is a computation of correlation function on the torus, extended to the Ashkin-Teller model in \cite{Saleur:1987tn}.
 In \cite{Duplantier:1987sd}, a comparison is made with lattice regularization, and the large-mass limit is considered.
 Perhaps most relevant for this paper, a few papers on finite-size effects are reviewed in section \ref{finite}.
 A recent paper that relates high- and low-temperature expansions is \cite{Kostov:2022pvy}.

-The paper \cite{DMW}, that constructs tensor currents in the two-dimensional theory of free massive fermions, was communicated to me by the authors.
+The paper \cite{Downing:2023uuc}, that constructs tensor currents in the two-dimensional theory of free massive fermions, was communicated to me by the authors.
+Since the present paper uses the formulation of the Ising model as free massive fermions as the main example, it will be interesting to see if the results of \cite{Downing:2023uuc} can be expressed usefully in language more closely aligned with that used here.